ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

 ## Supported use cases for receiving API credentials

-Once the subscription is approved, the agent catches this event from AMPLIFY Central and, based on its configuration, can forward the credentials using either an SMTP server or a webhook.
+Once the subscription is approved, the agent catches this event from Amplify Central and, based on its configuration, can forward the credentials using either an SMTP server or a webhook.

 * **email**: the agent configuration contains the access details to an SMTP server (endpoint / port / credentials, if any) and the templates for the emails.
 Emails can be triggered when the subscription succeeds, fails or when unsubscribes to an API.
 The agent configuration allows you to customize the email template with several properties: